blockrockettech/digital-oracles-prototype/README.md

 * Smart Contract migrations `./migrations`
 * Serverless API located in `./functions`
     * Note this has its own `node_modules` and `package.json` different from the root project
+* Postman API collection can be imported from `DigitalOracles.postman_collection.json`

 #### Installation